maishiroma/MCServerBootstrap/README.md

     - Ex: `$ cd /home/minecraft/scripts && sudo ./backup.sh`
     - That this script will also get triggered automatically by a cronjob.
 By default it runs once a week on Sat at 3AM.
 - `/home/minecraft/scripts/restore_backup.sh` (default location)
-    - Restores the server world to the specified state
+    - Restores the server world to the specified state (either by specifying a named backup or selecting one from the script)
-    - Ex: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBaackup`
+        - Ex 1: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh nameOfBackup`
+        - Ex 2: `$ cd /home/minecraft/scripts && sudo ./restore_backup.sh`
 - `/home/minecraft/scripts/restart.sh` (default location)
     - Restarts the Minecraft server (not the instance)
     - Ex: `$ cd /home/minecraft/scripts && sudo ./restart.sh`